-Along 40 kilometres, located in the northern of Vientiane is Phou Khao Khuay National Protected Area.
-It was declared protected area in 1993.
+Along 40 kilometers, located in the northern of Vientiane is Phou Khao Khuay National Protected Area.
+It was declared a protected area in 1993.
 It is bordered by the large Nam Ngum reservoir/artificial lake in the northeast.

 The place is immense, one of the biggest national parks in Laos.
-Includes a large mountain range with sandstone cliffs, river gorges and another three large rivers with tributaries which flow into the famous Mekong.
+Includes a large mountain range with sandstone cliffs, river gorges, and another three large rivers with tributaries that flow into the famous Mekong.

 In 2005 has set the Ban Na Elephant Watch Tower and Homestay.
-This was to give the unique opportunity for visitors spot wild elephants at night.
+This was to give a unique opportunity for visitors to spot wild elephants at night.
 Nowadays, the Tourism Office of Laos is reporting no elephants in Phou Khao Khuay.

 Dong Natad National Protected Area (Savannakhet)

 The area has a lake called, Nong Lom.
 There you can see wild birds and rare plants.
 This place totally worth a visit.
-But here you can also visit one of the most important religious site in Laos, That Ing Hang stupa and the remains of the ancient city of Muang Kao.
+But here you can also visit one of the most important religious sites in Laos, That Ing Hang stupa, and the remains of the ancient city of Muang Kao.

-In the dense forest you can find two little villages.
-They habit here for about 400 year in harmony with nature.
-It’s so spectacular to see, people from the villages collect what forest gives.
-Like honey, fruits, oils, resins, medical plants and respect nature.
+In the dense forest, you can find two little villages.
+They live here for about 400 years in harmony with nature.
+It’s so spectacular to see, people from the villages collect what the forest gives.
+Like honey, fruits, oils, resins, medical plants, and respect nature.

-Dong Natad National Protected Area is recently focused in attracting more tourists.
-They want tourism interested in natural attractions and compatible with local residents’ lifestyle.
+Dong Natad National Protected Area is recently focused on attracting more tourists.
+They want tourism interested in natural attractions and compatible with local residents’ lifestyles.

 It is really nice to have a local guide; they are well trained and speak English.
 Also, you are helping the local community, as part of the revenue generated stays there.